ethereum/populus/docs/tutorial.part-2.rst

 The default password we used, tells.
 It's designated for development and testing, not when using real Eth.

 Why to save the password in a file *at all*?
-Because otherwise, you will have to manually enter the password each time geth starts, and moreover, sometimes it's hard to spot the password prompt with all the info that geth spits.
-So a password file is more convinient, but of course, should be fully secured, with the right permissions.
+Because you can provide this file path to geth with the ``password`` commnad line argument.
+Otherwise, you will have to manually enter the password each time geth starts.
+Moreover, sometimes it's hard to spot the password prompt with all the info that geth spits.
+So a password file is more convinient, but obviously should be fully secured, with the right permissions.

 Accounts
 ''''''''

-Populus created the account for you, but you can create more accounts with ``geth account new``.
+Populus created the account for you, but you can create more accounts with ``$ geth account new``.
 You can keep as many wallets as you want in the keystore.
 One wallet, which you can set, is the primary default account, called "etherbase" or "coinbase".
 You can use any wallet you save in the keystore, as long as you have the password to unlock it.
 See `geth accounts managment <https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts>`_ .